pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 Remember that tests are also code that have to be maintained, and thus do not accept unnecessary complexity in tests.

 Last but not least, keep an eye on how long a single unit takes to run.
-That is, whether or not the CI is slowed by the tests introduced.
+That is, determine whether the test slow down the CI.

 ### Naming